trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 truffle build
 ```

 Requires the `build` key to be present in the configuration.
-See the [Building your application](/docs/getting_started/build) and [Build processes](/docs/advanced/build_processes) sections for more details.
+See the [Build processes](/docs/truffle/advanced/build-processes) sections for more details.

 <p class="alert alert-warning">
 <i class="far fa-exclamation-triangle"></i> <strong>Warning</strong>: The <code>build</code> command and this approach is being deprecated.
 Please use third-party build tools like webpack or grunt, or see our <a href="/boxes">Truffle Boxes</a> for an example.